martincohen/Punity/README.md

 - **One file.** Even though it's supposed to be a ready-to-go package, the essence is in a single file that you can grab and use.

 One of the most important parts of Punity is that it's made to be changed and edited as you need.
 That way the code can be really simple only giving you basic features and doesn't need to worry about customizations and abstractions.

-## Planned features

-**Note that the project is still in development.** More documentation, features, examples and fixes is underway.

-- **SDL platform layer** in an optional separate file `punity_sdl.c` with additional pre-made build scripts (Windows, Linux, Mac OS X, iOS, Android, Raspberry Pi, [Dingux](http://wiki.dingoonity.org/index.php?title=Dingux:About), etc.).
-This would introduce a dependency on SDL2, though.

 # Documentation